 \subsection{Mask Module}

-$MM$ consists of a mask generator $M$ followed by a threshold unit $T$ that generates masks of the same resolution as the input image.
-These masks are applied to the corresponding input image prior to being input into $R$. $MM$ seeks to produce a mask that maximizes the reconstruction error of the input image.
-In this way, it learns to mask the most important parts of the input image.
-Thus, masks generated by $MM$ yield more comparable anomaly scores across samples when compared to random masking. \\
+$MM$ consists of a mask generator $MG$ followed by a threshold unit $T$ that generates masks of the same resolution as the input image.
+These masks are applied to the corresponding input image prior to being fed into $R$. $MM$ seeks to produce a mask that maximizes the reconstruction error of the input.
+In this way, it learns to mask the most optimal parts of the image.
+Thus, masks generated by $MM$ yield more comparable anomaly scores across samples in contrast to random masking.